prabir096/practice/README.md

 # practice
 for practicing
 to learn the git
-get the complete idea about git
+repeating the steps for practice